Cuisine of the Southwestern United States: Colorado

-The traditional Cuisines of Colorado is similar to the cuisine of New Mexico: being influenced by its ties to the colonial Spanish, Mexican, Native American and the American Chuckwagon.
+The traditional cuisines of Colorado is similar to the cuisine of New Mexico: being influenced by its ties to the colonial Spanish, Mexican, Native American and the American Chuckwagon.
 Emphasis on wild game such as Bison, Elk, Trout, and Rocky mountain oyster accompanied with local products such as Paliside peaches and Olathe sweet corn sets them apart from the cuisine of New Mexico.
 Furthermore, varietal differences between the heirloom crops of local Hispano populations in southern Colorado also exist, with the Garcia bolita beans (as opposed to the New Mexican bolita) and the New Mexico chile pepper from Hatch, New Mexico, as well as peppers from Pueblo, Colorado.
 Due to this there exists a friendly rivalry between Colorado and New Mexico over who grows the best chile.
 The Pueblo chili tends to accompany itself to traditional dishes like that of the Slopper and Coloradoan green chili.

 Nevada

 The indigenous cuisine of Nevada is mainly New Mexican as well as Utah influenced Mormon foodways, these remain popular with Nevadans.
 New Mexican restaurants have success in the state, take for example the Las Vegas Valley area with Carlito's Burritos and former Garduño's locations, like Carlito's Burritos offer New Mexico green chile roasts in early Autumn.
 This native food style is also greatly influenced by the myriad of buffets and global restaurants in the Las Vegas area, leading to a distinctive culinary scene.
+Las Vegas is known for its prime rib and especially seafood such as shrimp cocktails.

 Other foods such as Basque cuisine also have a presence in the area, with many Basque restaurants in Las Vegas, and a Basque festival in Elko.
 There are some California influences, like the Picon Punch beverage not often found outside Nevada in modern times.